daytonarob/COP-4520-Assignments/README.md

 cmake --build <build directory> --config Release
 ```

-I lot ouf people like to name the build directory `out/build` or `build`, but this is up to you.
+A lot of people like to name the build directory `out/build` or `build`, but this is up to you.

 ### Running the Project
 Inside of the *build directory* there are two ways you can run the program on a terminal depending on your operating system: